ethersphere/swarm/swarm/docs/smash/smash.rst

 Repeatability and file-level audits
 ====================================

-In this secion we expose the problem of scalability that comes with repeated audits of fixed sized chunks.
+In this section we expose the problem of scalability that comes with repeated audits of fixed sized chunks.
 We show that the solution lies in finding larger structures than the chunk which are to be audited directly, essentially auditing many chunks simultaneously.
-We do this in a way that storage critical audit masks can be reused without comporomising security.
+We do this in a way that storage critical audit masks can be reused without compromising security.
 Incidentally, this same method offers a systemic and rather intuitive way of auditing documents and document collections (the units that are semantic to the users).
 We propose an algorithm to recursively generate seeds for the successive chunks of a larger collection and provide a partial secret verification scheme that offers error detection and efficient backtracking to identify missing chunks.
 This *collection-level recursive audit secret hash* (CRASH) will provide the basis for collective iterative auditing, an efficient automated integrity protection system for the swarm.

 The problem of scaling audit repeatability with fixed chunks
 --------------------------------------------------------------

 The choice of the repeatability parameter :math:`r` has an impact on the length of the merkle proofs which are needed for MASH-proofs.
-More importantly, though, since someone needs to remember the masks, this scheme has a fix absolute storage overhead that is independent of the size of the pieces we prove the storage of.
+More importantly, though, since someone needs to remember the masks, this scheme has a fixed absolute storage overhead that is independent of the size of the pieces we are proving the storage of.
 Since it is not realistic to require more than 5-10% administrative storage overhead even for very long storage periods, larger :math:`r` values only scale if the same seeds can guard the integrity of larger data.

 In particular, take the example of a standard swarm chunk size of 4096 bytes (:math:`m=12`) and assuming standard Keccak 256bit Sha3 hash we have :math:`h=5, d=7`.